The Financial Advantages of Using an ILIT

 While trusts tend to have the “oh, that’s for rich people” stigma, nothing could be further from the truth.
+Trust funds aren't just for rich people.
 Trusts can be incredibly useful to many people, regardless of financial means, and for any number of different purposes.

 For instance, have you heard of a life insurance trust?
 An Irrevocable Life Insurance Trust (ILIT) can provide a number of legal and financial advantages to your heirs.
 Your life insurance policy could be one of the greatest assets your estate has after you pass away, but the life insurance payout comes with some strings that an ILIT can improve.

 An ILIT is an irrevocable trust that is funded by a life insurance policy for the person who set up the trust.
 It can either be set up by an individual or jointly by a couple (a second-to-die life insurance policy), but the death benefit for a second-to-die policy will not be paid out until the surviving spouse passes.

 When the person or persons who set up the trust pass away (the grantors), then the proceeds from the life insurance policy are paid into the trust and distributed to trust beneficiaries, either in a lump sum or incrementally depending on the specifics of the trust and the judgment of the trustee.

 There are a number of reasons to set up an ILIT instead of just having a life insurance policy that is paid to a named beneficiary.
 ILITs can give your heirs more flexibility in managing or settling an estate, can help them avoid high estate or inheritance taxes, and can even protect the benefits of heirs who receive government benefits and protect insurance death benefits from creditors.